strawgate/fastmcp-agents/docs/bundled/servers.md

 ### 3.1 Run with MCP Inspector

 `npx @modelcontextprotocol/inspector uvx fastmcp_agents config --bundled wrale_mcp-server-tree-sitter run`

+When you setup the Inspector for the first time the timeout will default to 10s.
+Ensure you modify this to 120s or more under "Configuration" > "Request Timeout" in MCP Inspector.

 ### 3.2 Directly call tools via the CLI